trezor/blockbook/docs/build.md

 ## Manual build

-Instructions below are focused on Debian 9 (Stretch) and 10 (Buster).
-If you want to use another Linux distribution or operating system like macOS or Windows, please read instructions specific for each project.
+Instructions below are focused on Debian 11 on amd64.
+If you want to use another Linux distribution or operating system like macOS or Windows, please adapt the instructions to your target system.

 Setup go environment (use newer version of go as available)

 ```
-wget https://golang.org/dl/go1.17.1.linux-amd64.tar.gz && tar xf go1.17.1.linux-amd64.tar.gz
+wget https://golang.org/dl/go1.19.linux-amd64.tar.gz && tar xf go1.19.linux-amd64.tar.gz
 sudo mv go /opt/go
 sudo ln -s /opt/go/bin/go /usr/bin/go
 # see `go help gopath` for details